 A photographer doesn’t need to watch all 50 videos.
 Start with the first 5 or so for a good overview and then pick and choose topics important to your own work.

-An intermediate level video lecture course, this free class has an interesting focus.
+This free intermediate-level video lecture course has an interesting focus.
 To best describe the unique course, here are some basics of the class description:

-Besides the camera controls, a good amount of information is given about use of post processing techniques.
+Besides the camera controls, a good amount of information is given about the use of post-processing techniques.